neoforged/.github/primers/26.2/index.md

         - `prepare` now takes in the `FeatureRenderDispatcher`
         - `renderToTexture` now takes in the `SubmitNodeCollector`
 - `net.minecraft.client.gui.screens.Overlay#isPauseScreen` -> `isPausing`
+- `net.minecraft.client.gui.screens.advancements.AdvancementTabType` enum is now `public` from package-private
+- `net.minecraft.client.gui.screens.inventory`
+    - `AbstractCommandBlockEditScreen`
+        - `getCommandBlock` is now `protected` from package-private
+        - `getPreviousY` is now `protected` from package-private
+    - `AbstractContainerScreen#onMouseClickAction` is now `protected` from package-private
-- `net.minecraft.client.gui.screens.inventory.AbstractSignEditScreen#getSignTextScale` now returns a `Vector3fc` instead of a `Vector3f`
+    - `AbstractSignEditScreen#getSignTextScale` now returns a `Vector3fc` instead of a `Vector3f`
+- `net.minecraft.client.gui.screens.multiplayer.ServerSelectionList$Entry#matches` is now `protected` from package-private
+- `net.minecraft.client.gui.screens.options.controls.KeyBindsList$Entry#refreshEntry` is now `public` from package-private
 - `net.minecraft.client.main.GameConfig$GameData` now takes in `boolean`s for whether to use the validation layers for Vulkan, and the graphics api forced by launch argument
     - `vulkanValidation` - Whether to use the validation layers for Vulkan.
     - `forcedGraphicsApi` - The graphics library forced by launch argument.
+- `net.minecraft.client.model`
-- `net.minecraft.client.model.Model#renderToBuffer(PoseStack, VertexConsumer, int, int)` is removed
+    - `Model#renderToBuffer(PoseStack, VertexConsumer, int, int)` is removed
+    - `QuadrupedModel#createLegs` is now `public` from package-private
+- `net.minecraft.client.model.animal.cow.CowModel#createBaseCowModel` is now `public` from package-private
+- `net.minecraft.client.model.geom.builders.CubeDefinition` is now `public` from `protected`
+- `net.minecraft.client.model.monster.piglin.AbstractPiglinModel#getDefaultEarAngleInDegrees` is now `protected` from package-private
 - `net.minecraft.client.model.monster.slime.SulfurCubeModel` - The entity model for the sulfur cube.
 - `net.minecraft.client.multiplayer`
+    - `ClientChunkCache#getChunk` is now `public` from `protected`
     - `ClientLevel` now takes in a `LevelExtractor` instead of the `LevelRenderer`
         - `onSectionBecomingNonEmpty` is removed
     - `ClientPacketListener#getPlayerCompiledSectionCallback` - Gets the callback for when the section the player is on the client has finished loading.